 Across CEWA, purchases are made at system-level and this report is focused on purchases that are driven by management-made decisions.
 However, Catholic school principals are responsible for a large proportion of their purchasing decisions, including building-related purchases.
-Through further maturity of system processes because of incorporation, including the appointment of a Contracts and Procurement Manager and the creation of the Procurement Team, it is anticipated that future ethical purchasing decisions will be made by the System, with schools potentially operating through a preferred supplier program.
+Through further maturity of system processes, it is anticipated that future ethical purchasing decisions will be made by the system, with schools operating through a preferred suppliers' program.